marvijo-code/entelect-2025-Zooscape/.github/chatmodes/AutomatedLogAnalysisTestCreation.chatmode.md

 ## 1. Purpose
 This workflow provides a clear, step-by-step guide to analyze game state logs, create new functional tests via the API, and validate bot behavior.
 Following this guide will prevent common issues and streamline the process of improving bot heuristics.

+## Key Gameplay Assumptions for Heuristic Development

+- **Opponent Clashes**: There is no penalty for being close to or clashing with opponent animals.
+Bots can occupy the same tile.
+The only collision penalty comes from clashing with a zookeeper.
+This is a critical factor when designing movement and pathfinding heuristics.

 ## 2. Quick Reference: Key Files & Directories

 | Item | Path | Purpose |